 Why was Napoleon defeated at Waterloo?

 The Battle of Waterloo is one of the most famous battles in history.
-The battle was between, France on side and Great Britain, Prussia and their allies on the other.
-The battle was a great victory for the British and the Prussians and it is widely seen as the end of the series of wars that had ravaged Europe since the French Revolution (1789).
+The battle was fought by France on one side and Great Britain, Prussia, and their allies on the other.
+The battle was a victory for the British and the Prussians and it is widely seen as the end of the series of wars that had ravaged Europe since the French Revolution (1789).

 Preparations for the Battle

 Napoleon was declared an outlaw by the allies and they decided not to negotiate with him.
 They were focused on defeating him so that he could never threaten the peace of Europe.
 Napoleon decided to target the British in the Low Countries.
 He wanted to secure a quick and rapid victory.

 The French army’s aim was to destroy the British before they were joined by the Prussian army, which was rapidly making its way to Belgium.
 Had Napoleon succeeded in destroying the army of General Wellington, located south of Brussels before it was reinforced, he might have been able to drive the British back to the sea.
 This would allow Napoleon to turn his focus on the Prussians and knock them out of the war and enable the French to concentrate all their armies on the Austrians and Russians.